fasiha/WikiAtRisk/README.md

 ## Languages

-(Well, I did have exactly this question: [Why are there so many articles in the Cebuano Wikipedia?](https://www.quora.com/Why-are-there-so-many-articles-in-the-Cebuano-language-on-Wikipedia).)
+(Well, I did have exactly this question: [Why are there so many articles in the Cebuano Wikipedia?
+(Quora)](https://www.quora.com/Why-are-there-so-many-articles-in-the-Cebuano-language-on-Wikipedia).)

-This package uses my [`wikipedia-languages`](https://github.com/fasiha/wikipedia-languages) library to automatically fetch some metadata from [Wikistats](https://wikistats.wmflabs.org) and stores it locally in `wikilangs.json`.
+This package uses my [`wikipedia-languages` (GitHub)](https://github.com/fasiha/wikipedia-languages) library to automatically fetch some metadata from [Wikistats](https://wikistats.wmflabs.org) and stores it locally in `wikilangs.json`.
 We then select the top fifty Wikipedias by active users.

 ## Next